 There are plenty of parking opportunities near Passo Rolle.
 The closest parking to the trailhead of Monte Castellaz summit hike is near Malga Juribello.

 At the time of writing this post the parking was free (2021) however I have noticed that many parking locations across the Dolomites that were free just one or two years ago, now collect charges.

 It’s always best to come prepared with some cash in your pocket.

 Getting to Passo Rolle by public transport

 Passo Rolle can be reached by bus from either Fiera Di Primiero or San Martino di Castrozza.
-In the summer season buses operate between June and September.
-The bus no. B122 travels in the direction of Predazzo, another mountain town in the Dolomites.
+In the summer season, buses operate between June and September.
+Bus no. B122 travels in the direction of Predazzo, another mountain town in the Dolomites.

-The journey takes approx. 30 minutes counting from San Martino or one hour counting from Fiera Di Primero.
+The journey takes approx. 30 minutes counting from San Martino or one hour counting from Fiera Di Primeiro.